 - 1. The curriculum provides rich learning opportunities for all children, imparting knowledge and building intellectual curiosity through a globally immersive approach - 2.
 The RE curriculum which is enquiry based ensures children celebrate diversity and show respect for all faiths.
 Children recognise that their own views are important, whether they have a specific faith or not. - 3.
-Our Core Values and Behaviour Policy promote high expectations and integrity leading to responsible citizens. - 4.
-Tracking of pupil progress ensures that all groups of children are monitored and appropriate provision is put in place where necessary e.g. financial access to clubs, uniform, school trips, resources and enrichments. - 5.
+Our Core Values and Behaviour Policy promote high expectations and integrity leading to pupils becoming responsible citizens. - 4.
+Tracking of pupil progress ensures that all groups of children are monitored, and appropriate provision is put in place where necessary e.g. financial access to clubs, uniform, school trips, resources and enrichments. - 5.
 All incidents of bullying or racism are dealt with promptly and appropriately in line with our policies. - 6.
-Children with medical disabilities are identified and individual health care plans are devised between school and the family, to enable access to the curriculum and safe inclusion to all enrichments and where necessary, specific staff training is provided. - Children identified with Special Educational Needs and disabilities (SEND) are provided with highly personalised activities to ensure access towards learning and appropriate external advice and support that ensures access to social inclusion and learning. - 8.
-Children have an opportunity for a leadership role within the school e.g. elected school councillors,
+Children with medical disabilities are identified and individual health care plans are devised between school and the family, to enable access to the curriculum and safe inclusion to all enrichments and where necessary, specific staff training is provided. - 7.
+Children identified with Special Educational Needs and disabilities (SEND) are provided with highly personalised activities to ensure access towards learning and appropriate external advice and support that ensures access to social inclusion and learning. - 8.
+Children have an opportunity for a variety of leadership roles within the academy including working with the CEO as part of the governance model, including through pupil forums.